Methodology

 • Non-selective schools in other local authority areas (including areas with low levels of selection)

-Higher education destinations from independent schools and HESA data in 2016/17
+Higher education destinations from higher education statistics agency (HESA) data in 2016/17 data

 Fewer overseas students in higher education in the UK were matched to school and college records in the 2017/18 national pupil database compared to previous years.
-This is due to a methodological change in how we match records.
-The overall impact of this change is very small but has a larger impact on independent schools (which have more international sixth form students).
+This is due to a slight methodological change in how we match records.
+The overall impact of this change is very small but has a proportionally larger impact on independent schools (which had more international sixth form students).

 Disclosure control for confidentiality reasons